Skip to main content

 • Removing officer testimony about FST failure

-• Forcing prosecution to rely on weaker evidence
+• Forcing the prosecution to rely more heavily on other evidence

 • Limiting subjective interpretation